trozware/troznet/_posts/2012-07-27-update-to-time-in-words-screen-saver.md

 guid: /?p=309
 permalink: /update-to-time-in-words-screen-saver/
 tags:
-  - Time in Words
+  - time in words
-  - Screen saver
+  - screen saver
-  - Mac
+  - mac
 ---
 [Time In Words screen saver][1] has just been updated to version 1.1 and is now fully compatible with Mountain Lion.
 It is free to use and can be [downloaded][2] here.